Li Yonghong: A.C. Milan

-On 16 November 2017, The New York Times reported that Li alleged himself had a mining empire to Italian football officials, which "was hardly known even in mining circles [of China]."
-The mining empire, on paper record, was owned by other people.
+On 16 November 2017, The New York Times reported that Li alleged that he had a mining empire to Italian football officials, which "was hardly known even in mining circles [of China]."
+The mining empire, on paper, was owned by other people.
 However, the newspaper also stated that "Some wealthy people in China list their holdings under the names of relatives or associates to avoid scrutiny".
-At the same time, UEFA was not convinced to a proposal from Milan, regarding a voluntary agreement that aiming to delay the deadline of break-even requirement of UEFA Financial Fair Play Regulations, according to the report of La Gazzetta dello Sport.
-It was formally rejected in December by the UEFA, citing " there are still uncertainties in relation to the refinancing of the loans to be paid back in October 2018 and the financial guarantees provided by the main shareholder."; Marca speculated that the club may face discipline action regarding the club's summer spending.
-Eventually Milan was banned by UEFA from European competition for 2018–19 season, citing "the break-even requirement".
+At the same time, UEFA was not convinced to accept a proposal from Milan, regarding a voluntary agreement that aimed to delay the deadline for the break-even requirement of UEFA Financial Fair Play Regulations, according to a report from La Gazzetta dello Sport.
+It was formally rejected in December by UEFA, citing "uncertainties in relation to the refinancing of the loans to be paid back in October 2018 and the financial guarantees provided by the main shareholder."; Marca speculated that the club may face disciplinary action regarding the club's summer spending.
+Eventually Milan was banned by UEFA from European competition for the 2018–19 season, citing "the break-even requirement".
 It was reported that Milan failed to meet the aggregate break-even requirement for the period from 2014 to 2017.

 In July 2018, Elliott Management acquired full ownership of Milan.
 On 12 July, Elliott officially struck-off Li's holding company Rossoneri Champion Inv.
 Lux. as a shareholder of Milan's direct parent company Rossoneri Sport Inv.
 Lux.
-According to the press release of Teamway International Group, Li also defaulted the loan from Teamway International Group.
+According to the press release of Teamway International Group, Li also defaulted on the loan from Teamway International Group.